tidalcycles/strudel/paper/demo-preprocessed.md

 3.  modular and extensible

-For the future, it is planned to integrate alternative sound engines such as glicol [@lanChaosprintGlicol2022] and faust [@FaustProgrammingLanguage2022].
+For the future, it is planned to integrate alternative sound engines such as Glicol [@lanChaosprintGlicol2022] and Faust [@FaustProgrammingLanguage2022].
 To improve compatibility with Tidal, more Tidal functions are planned to be ported, as well as full compatibility with SuperDirt.
 Besides sound, other ways to render events